Here’s What You Need To Know About What's Happening In Germany Right Now

 Merkel’s performance in any new election is also hard to anticipate.
 Yes, she led the party to its worst performance since 1949 at the last election, but after 12 years in office, Merkel’s personal ratings with voters remain extremely high.

-Any election in the near-future is likely to be run on who Germans want to see as chancellor.
-The polls suggest that person will be Angela Merkel.
+Any election in the near future is likely to be run on who Germans want to see as chancellor.
+The polls suggest that person would be Angela Merkel.

 So, er, what does this all mean for the rest of Europe?
 (Asking for a friend.)